cube-js/cube/docs/content/Schema/pre-aggregations.md

 interval **will not** be refreshed once they are built unless the rollup SQL is changed.

-### Original SQL with incremental refreshKey

-An original SQL pre-aggregation can be used with time partitioning and incremental `refreshKey`.
+An original SQL pre-aggregation can also be used with time partitioning and incremental `refreshKey`.
 In this case, it can be used as follows:

 ```javascript